MileHacker Logo

 Public Transportation Options

-The public bus network covers the main urban areas of Dongfang, connecting residential zones, commercial centers, and some local attractions.
+The city bus system encompasses the main urban areas of Dongfang, connecting residential zones, commercial centers, and some local attractions.
 While not as extensive as in larger metropolises, it features a reliable and inexpensive way to travel within the city.

 Bus System Overview

-• Payment is by cash (exact change needed) or A scannable code via WeChat Pay or Alipay.
+• Payment must be by cash (exact change needed) or A scannable code via WeChat Pay or Alipay.

 • Operate from early morning (6:00 AM) until late evening (9:00-10:00 PM).